 Step 3 - Prepare your smoker for indirect cooking.
 Using a combination of lump coal and wood chunks heat the grill to about 225 degrees F. Place the chicken thighs skin-side up off-heat and smoke with the lid closed for about 1 ½ hours or the chicken has reached 160 degrees internally.
 Remove chicken and set aside.

-Step 4 - Increase heat of smoker to about 400 degrees F. Place the chicken back on the grill directly over the heat and cook for about 5 minutes until chicken skin is crisp.
-Remove the chicken and serve.
+Step 4 - Increase heat of smoker to about 400 degrees F. Place the chicken back on the grill directly over the heat and cook for about 5 minutes for crispy chicken skin..
+Remove the chicken and serve as is or with your favorite bbq sauce.

 Considerations and Tips for Smoking Chicken Thighs

 Go with bone-in skin-on chicken thighs.
-They are more flavorful and stand-up better to longer cook times
+Dark meat is more flavorful and stand-up better to longer cook times.
+Some prefer to use boneless chicken thighs, but I'm sticking to bone-in for this recipe!

 Smoked chicken should be cooked indirectly meaning the chicken is placed opposite the heat source vs directly over the fire.
 This allows for slower cooking which means more smoke flavor and completely cooked chicken.